TNolan01/weather/readme/README.md

 <li>Average Humidity:</li>
 </ol>

 <p> The tiles are arranged from most recent day, yesterday, backwards a 6 further days.
-The page also contains a 'tile' which shows three calculations made from data retrived.</p>
+The page also contains a 'tile' which shows three calculations made from data retrieved.</p>
 <ol>
 <li> Rain fall total over the past 7days.</li>
 <li> Average temperature over the past 7days.</li>
 <li> Average humidity over the past 7days.</li>
 </ol>

 The data is generated from a fetch request to the relevant JSON data using the [getHistory.js](#getHistory) script.
-Using some of the values recieved some simple calculations are made to return values for the 7 day averages listed above.
+Using some of the values received some simple calculations are made to return values for the 7 day averages listed above.

 image here  xxxxxxxxxxxx